How to Stop Impulse Spending

 Impulse buys are a spur of the moment thing.
 You didn't plan to spend cash on tickets to a concert, new jeans or the like.
 But when you see something that triggers an emotional response in you, it can be very difficult to control your desire to just go ahead and buy it.
 Rather than trying to overcome your desire to spend through sheer willpower, you can implement a system for how you'll react when that desire hits.

-Consider committing to a waiting period: a certain amount of time you'll wait between when you want to buy something and when you pull the plug.
+One idea is to commit to a waiting period, which is a certain amount of time you'll wait between when you want to buy something and when you make the purchase.
 When the desire to buy hits, try jotting down the desired purchase.
 Then, commit to waiting three days or a week before you buy it.
 You'll often find that when the initial allure wears off, you're able to pass on that purchase after all.

 3. Find No-Splurge Ways to Treat Yourself

-The desire to treat yourself is natural and largely positive, especially when the demands of everyday life are stretching you thin.
-But if the things you buy to soothe, reward yourself or uplift your mood are burning a hole in your wallet, consider shifting your mindset toward free or cheap indulgences.
+The desire to treat yourself is natural and largely positive.
+But if the things you buy impulsively to soothe, reward yourself or uplift your mood are burning a hole in your wallet, consider shifting your mindset toward free or cheap indulgences.

-In the same vein, you can treat yourself without breaking the bank.
-Here are some ideas:
+It's still possible to treat yourself without breaking the bank.
+Here are some ideas to try:

 - Spend a morning binge-watching your favorite show in your pajamas.